09 Nov Why Hope Matters | Nov 2021

 These people are the social immune system.

-And through every sad time in history, they have worked to restore health to society.
+And through every sad time in history, they have restored health to society.

 Because hope begins with the belief that we can make a difference.